engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 There’s a function called setPrice() which is a setter function because it sets or changes the value of a state variable and a function called getPrice() named getter because it gets or returns the value of a state variable.

-Let's talk about the syntax.
-To create a function, use the correct keyword function followed by the function name and a pair of parentheses.
-If the function has any parameters write then between parentheses, separated by a comma.
-By the way, the name of the parameter is _price to differentiate it from the state variable.
+By the way, the name of the *parameter* is _price to differentiate it from the state variable (the field).
 So price is the state variable stored in the storage and _price is the function parameter stored in memory.

-Each function must have a visibility specifier that it is given after the parameter list.
+Each function must have a *visibility specifier* that it is given after the parameter list.
 In this example, both functions are *public*, which means they are part of the contract interface and can be called internally from the same contract or externally from other contracts or applications.

 Other visibility specifiers are *private, internal, and external*.
 We will have a dedicated lecture on visibility specifiers later in this section.

 If the function is a *read-only* one that doesn't alter the storage in any way, it should be declared view or pure.

-Note that calling a setter function creates a transaction that needs to be mined and costs gas because it changes the blockchain.
+Note that calling a *setter function* creates a transaction that needs to be mined and costs gas because it changes the blockchain.

 And calling a getter function creates a call that happens instantly and doesn't cost gas because it doesn't alter the blockchain's state.
 And if the function returns a value that should be indicated using the returns keyboard and the types of the return values between parentheses with a comma between them; in this example, get price will return to a single value of type int.